cjmartin/launchcalendar.org/_posts/2025-05-20-chang-zheng-7a-unknown.md

 vehicle: Chang Zheng 7A (CZ-7A)
 vehicle-type: rocket
 vehicle-slug: long-march-7a
-payload: unknown
+payload: Zhongxing-3B
-payload-type: classified
+payload-type: satellite
 payload-description: >-
-  An unknown payload launched by Chang Zheng 7A; no details are available regarding the mission's payload.
+  The Zhongxing-3B, also known as ChinaSat-3B, is a communications satellite launched to geostationary orbit aboard the Chang Zheng 7A (CZ-7A) rocket.
+  Specific details about the satellite's capabilities remain limited, but it adds to China's growing fleet of geostationary comsats.
 links:
-  - title: Chang Zheng 7A | Unknown Payload - NSF Forum
+  - title: Chang Zheng 7A | Zhongxing-3B mission thread
     type:
       - forum
+      - mission
       - discussion
     url: 'https://forum.nasaspaceflight.com/index.php?topic=62801.0'
   - title: >-